Panga (film): Development

 Panga was announced on 21 August 2018 with Ashwiny Iyer Tiwari sharing an emotional Instagram video montage of herself, Kangana Ranaut, Jassi Gill, Neena Gupta and their families, indicating that "when your kin stands behind you, no one in the world can take ‘panga’ with you".
 Ranaut told the Mumbai Mirror in an interview: “When Ashwiny narrated the film's story, I was completely moved.
 My family has been my pillar of strength and has always stood by me through thick and thin.
 I could really relate to the emotions of the film.
 Plus, Ashwiny is known for her slice-of-life films and I loved her recent work in Bareilly Ki Barfi.
 Panga is even more special for me as, for the first time, I will be playing the role of a national-level kabaddi player.
 That's going to be challenging for sure!
 I am looking forward to some exciting times with Ashwiny and the Fox Star team.”

-Gil,l who is playing the role of Ranaut's husband in this film told the Mumbai Mirror: “I loved the script, especially the inspiring family angle.
+Gill, who is playing the role of Ranaut's husband in this film told the Mumbai Mirror: “I loved the script, especially the inspiring family angle.
 The film is a roller-coaster of emotions but to me the real Indian family feeling was the most heart-warming part of the subject.
 Since I come from a very close-knit family, I could identify with the story.”